Cardiff Business School

 Cardiff Business School (Ysgol Fusnes Caerdydd) is the business school of Cardiff University in Cardiff, Wales.
-It was created in its current form in 1987 and opened by Elizabeth II.
+It was created in its current form in 1987 and opened by Queen Elizabeth II.
 Cardiff Business School currently serves 3,000 students a year, 700 of whom are postgraduate students.
 The school's research programme is Economic and Social Research Council (ESRC) recognised and has 140 PhD students currently studying within the school.
 Its research informs organisations such as the Foreign and Commonwealth Office, the United Nations, HM Treasury, the Department for Business, Innovation and Skills and the Department for Communities and Local Government and working on consultation projects for blue-chip, global firms.

 Some notable staff include Leighton Andrews, New Keynesian economist Huw Dixon, accounting historian John Richard Edwards and neoclassical economist Patrick Minford.

 History

 Economics at University College Cardiff (1899-1988)

 Economics is the oldest part of the business school, having been taught at Cardiff since the late 1890s as part of the Political Science department and corresponding degree.
 The "Department of Economics and Political Science" was set up in 1903 with one lecturer, Henry Jevons (the son of William Stanley Jevons) who was made Professor in his final year 1911.
-From 1911 to 1946 the head of department was W.J Roberts.
+From 1911 to 1946 the head of department was W.J.
+Roberts.
 In 1922, he was joined by Stanley Parris.
 In 1946, professor Brinley Thomas CBE became head of the department and there followed an expansion with the subjects covered to include statistics and accounting.
 By 1962, there were seven lecturers in the department, and in 1972 Sir Bryan Hopkin became the second professor among 11 lecturers.
 In 1973, Professor Ken D. George became the head of department and there was further expansion.
 In 1988, as a result of the merger of UCC with University of Wales Institute of Science and Technology, the economics department at University College Cardiff moved into the recently created Cardiff Business School.